Yves Perrier: 1977–2010

 Yves Perrier began his professional career in 1977.
 After ten years in the field of audit and consulting, he joined Société Générale in 1987, where he went on to become chief financial officer (CFO) in 1995.
 In 1999, following the stock market struggle among Société Générale, BNP and Paribas, Perrier moved to Crédit Lyonnais as a member of the executive committee in charge of finance, risk and internal audit and control.
 In 2002, he oversaw the Crédit Lyonnais merger with Crédit Agricole, which was completed in 2003.

 He became a member of the Crédit Agricole group's Executive Committee in 2003 and held several different roles in the company.
-From 2002 to 2004, he served as head of risk and deputy chief executive officer of the group's Corporate and Investment Banking (CIB) division.
+From 2002 to 2004, he was head of risk and deputy chief executive officer of the group's Corporate and Investment Banking (CIB) division.
 In this capacity, he orchestrated the merging of CIB activities between Crédit Lyonnais and those of Crédit Agricole Indosuez, resulting in the 2004 creation of Calyon (now CACIB), of which he became deputy chief executive officer in charge of Structured Finance, Brokerage, Risk, Support Functions and the International Network.

 In 2007, Perrier was appointed head of the Asset Management and Institutional Services division at Crédit Agricole.
-In this capacity, he served as chairman and chief executive officer of Crédit Agricole Asset Management (CAAM) and chairman of the supervisory board at Caceis.
+In this capacity, he was chairman and chief executive officer of Crédit Agricole Asset Management (CAAM) and chairman of the supervisory board at Caceis.
 In 2009, he led the merger combining the activities of CAAM and SGAM (Société Générale Asset Management), giving rise on 1 January 2010, to Amundi, of which he became chief executive officer.
 At that time, Amundi was 75% owned by Crédit Agricole, with 25% held by Société Générale.